NicholasDJM/Glimesh-Widgets/readme.md

 **Warning: This is script is in ALPHA, and comes with zero warranty.
 This script is very unstable at this point.**

+This project is not affiliated with Glimesh, Inc

 This Tampermonkey script is used to add widgets to channels on https://glimesh.tv.
 You need the Tampermonkey extension installed before installing this script.
 Head to https://tampermonkey.net to install.
 This script has only been tested on Tampermonkey, but might work on other userscript extensions.

 Currently has support for Twitter and Discord widgets.
 Twitter works out-of-the-box, you only need to connect your Twitter account to your Glimesh Account.